 If you’re having trouble keeping your blog on track, a calendar may be just what the blogger ordered.
-We always have ‘em for The Daily Post and Hot off the Press — they help us organize and space out the topics we want to cover, and they let us relax knowing that come April 5th, 15th, and 25th, post ideas will be at the ready.
+We always have ’em for The Daily Post and The WordPress.com Blog — they help us organize and space out the topics we want to cover, and they let us relax knowing that come April 5th, 15th, and 25th, post ideas will be at the ready.
 We may re-organize as we go or toss in new posts based on how the blogular winds are blowing, but we can trust in the basic structure.

 Even if you’re not posting every day, a calendar can help you stay motivated, develop good blogging habits, and grow your readership.
 Take a few minutes to work through these five steps, and sketch out a solid 90-day blogging plan.